 Unbound gives me an opportunity to help connect people with our brothers and sisters in poorer parts of the world.
 It has also been a wonderful way to experience the church today around the country.— Father LaBrecque

-Ordained for the Oblates of St. Francis de Sales, Father Tom Landgraff has served as parish administrator, high school teacher and baseball and basketball coach.
+Ordained for the Oblates of St. Francis de Sales, Father Tom Landgraff served as parish administrator, high school teacher and baseball and basketball coach.
 Father Landgraff was also a counselor in Toledo, Denver, and Erie.
 In Denver he not only ministered to the needs of his parishioners, but also operated a counseling center and food bank that helped the poor.
-By preaching parish missions Father Landgraff has long served his religious community.
-Currently, he presides at liturgies in two parishes, a nursing home and convent.
-He enjoys listening to jazz, playing golf and socializing with friends.
-He believes we are to serve as Jesus did, to do what Jesus did and what the Risen Christ does.
+By preaching parish missions Father Landgraff served his religious community.
+He enjoyed listening to jazz, playing golf and socializing with friends.
+He believed we are to serve as Jesus did, to do what Jesus did and what the Risen Christ does.

 Unbound is a very concrete and effective way to help the poor of the world.— Father Landgraff

 Ordained in Sydney Australia, Father Lane came to the United States in 1991.
 A priest of the Oratory Parish of St. Boniface in Brooklyn, New York, he has served as pastor, hospital chaplain and theology professor.
 Living in Kenya proved to be a pivotal moment in Father Lane’s journey.
 Currently, he is the director of campus ministry at Regis High School in New York City.
 Father Lane leads retreats and liturgies and promotes the spiritual life of students.
 Every person has a God-given dignity and is worthy of practical love and support; Unbound provides this opportunity.